brittonlaroche/MongoDB-Demos/Stitch/rest/README.md

 ### 5. Test the REST based API add employee service through postman
 ![Postman](img/postmanAdd.jpg "postman")
+Next we use postman to test our service.
+Add a new tab and select "POST" from the drop list.
+Paste in the addEmployeeWebhook URL.
+Select the "Body" tab, and be sure to select RAW JSON(application/json).
+Click the save button and name it "Add Employee."

 Once post man is configured, use the json template below by pasting it in the postman body to add a new employee.
+Change the employee_id and manager_id, title and department to fit into your organization.

 ```
 {
-"employee_id": 111,
+"employee_id": 121,
 "first_name": "Tom",
 "last_name": "Tucker",
 "department": "SALES",